CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 Add User to a Team
 ^^^^^^^^^^^^^^^^^^^^^

-Users can be added to a Team.
-They will be granted READ access to resources in the Team.
+Users can be added to a team.
+They will be granted ``READ`` access to resources in the team.
 This is accomplished with the :func:`~citrine.resources.team.Team.add_user` method.

 .. code-block:: python